Adesuaayo/Web-Scraped-Highest-Grossing-Films-/README.md

 - Data cleaning and formatting for analysis.
 - Data analysis and visualization to identify trends.
 - Exporting cleaned data to a CSV file for further use.
-- Easily adaptable for similar web scraping projects.
+- Easily adaptable code for similar web scraping projects.

 ## Data Sources